Shuttle/Shuttle.Core.Mediator/README.md

 ## Configuration

-In order to get all the relevant bits working you would need to register the `IMediator` dependency along with all the relevant `IParticipant` (for synchronous `Send`), or `IAsyncParticipant` (for asynchronous `SendAsync`), dependencies.
+In order to get all the relevant bits working you would need to register the `IMediator` dependency along with all the relevant `IParticipant` dependencies.

 You can register the mediator using `IServiceCollection`: